Approximate Thompson Sampling for Learning Linear Quadratic Regulators with $O(\sqrt{T})$ Regret: Introduction

 \section{Introduction}

-Balancing the exploration-exploitation trade-off is a fundamental dilemma in reinforcement learning (RL).
-This issue has been systemically addressed in two main approaches, namely optimism in the face of uncertainty (OFU) and Thompson sampling (TS).
-The methods using OFU first construct confidence sets for the environment or model parameters given the samples observed so far.
-After finding the reward-maximizing or optimistic parameters within the confidence set, an optimal policy with respect to the parameters is constructed and executed \cite{lai1985asymptotically}.
-Various algorithms using OFU are shown to have strong theoretical guarantees in bandits \cite{kearns2002near}.

-On the other hand, TS is a Bayesian method in which environment or model parameters are sampled from the posterior that is updated along the process using samples and a prior, and an optimal policy with respect to the sampled parameter is constructed and executed \cite{thompson1933likelihood}.
-TS is often preferred over OFU thanks to computational tractability as OFU usually includes nonconvex optimization problems over a confidence set in each episode.
-TS has proven effective in online learning for diverse sequential decision-making problems, including multi-armed bandit problems ~\cite{agrawal2012analysis, agrawal2013thompson, kaufmann2012thompson}, Markov decision process (MDP)~\cite{osband2013more, osband2016posterior, gopalan2015thompson}, and LQR problems~\cite{ouyang2019posterior, osband2016posterior, abbasi2015bayesian, abeille2017thompson, faradonbeh2020adaptive}.
+Balancing the exploration-exploitation trade-off is a fundamental challenge in reinforcement learning (RL) because in most cases, there is no clear criterion to choose between acting to learn about the unknown environment (`exploration') or making a reward-maximizing decision given the information gathered thus far (`exploitation').
+This dilemma has been systematically addressed by two principal approaches: \emph{optimism in the face of uncertainty} (OFU) and \emph{Thompson sampling} (TS).
+OFU-based methods construct confidence sets for the environment or model parameters using the data observed thus far.
+An optimistic or reward-maximizing set of parameters is then selected from within this confidence set, and a corresponding optimal policy is executed~\cite{lai1985asymptotically}.
+Algorithms based on OFU have been shown to provide strong theoretical guarantees, particularly in the context of bandit problems~\cite{kearns2002near}.
+On the other hand, TS is a Bayesian method in which the environment or model parameters are sampled from a posterior distribution that is updated over time using observed data and a prior~\cite{thompson1933likelihood}.
+An optimal policy with respect to the sampled parameters is then constructed and executed.
+TS is often more computationally tractable than OFU, as OFU typically requires solving a nonconvex optimization problem over a confidence set in each episode.
+TS has demonstrated effectiveness in online learning across a wide range of sequential decision-making problems, including multi-armed bandits~\cite{agrawal2012analysis, agrawal2013thompson, kaufmann2012thompson}, Markov decision processes~\cite{osband2013more, osband2016posterior, gopalan2015thompson}, and LQR problems~\cite{ouyang2019posterior, osband2016posterior, abbasi2015bayesian, abeille2017thompson, faradonbeh2020adaptive}.